futres/RShinyFuTRES/README.md

 7840  11/30/2019         Siuslaw       Lane   M    0      A    43.0    58.0

 ```
-However, with a couple of functions, it can be transformed into long format and look something like this:
+However, with a couple of functions, it can be transformed into long format, where each row is a measurement, and specimens are connected through the field individualID:

 ```
 CatalogNo.
 Date     Sex  Age materialSampleType measurementValue  measurementType  measurementUnit       verbatimLocality yearCollected